YogiBear52/Standards/Methodology/Dev/Logging/Logging.md

   - Categorize logs to Bushiness and Technical/Maintenance
 - Standardize your logs format for easy exploration.
 - Send Async Logs - Don't wait to the response.
 Maybe only in Development environment make the synchronous.
+- (?)In most cases, using a service which is responsible for Logging is redundant.
+Another point of failure.
+  - Make a library/dll and use it from all of your services.

 ## What do we want to log ?